sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-bi6-connect-excel/data-warehouse-cloud-bi6-connect-excel.md

 >**Well done!**

 > You have completed the 6th tutorial of this group!
-Now you know how to connect Microsoft Excel to SAP Data Warehouse Cloud.
+Now you know how to connect Microsoft Excel to SAP Datasphere.

-> Learn in the next tutorial [how to connect Microsoft Power BI to SAP Data Warehouse Cloud.](data-warehouse-cloud-bi7-connect-powerbi)
+> Learn in the next tutorial [how to connect Microsoft Power BI to SAP Datasphere.](data-warehouse-cloud-bi7-connect-powerbi)